osmosis-labs/docs/integrate/incentives.md

 - Does the majority of the trade volume happen outside of Osmosis
 - Do we have a strategic interest in attracting more liquidity of this token

-Currently this means that there are 3 Major tokens: `Atom`, `Luna` and `Cro`
+Currently this means that there are 4 Major tokens: `Atom`, `WETH`, `WBTC` and `Cro`

 #### Categories
+These determine the ratio of incentives that are allocated to each category
-- Osmo/Major - 40%
+- Osmo/Major - 45%
 - Osmo/Stable - 30%
-- Osmo/Minor - 20%
+- Osmo/Minor - 14%
-- Stable/Major - 5%
+- Stable/Major - 0%
-- Stable/Stable - 0.01%
+- Stable/Stable - 0%
-- Others - 4.99% - Liquidity for Minor tokens paired with non-Osmo
+- Others - 2% - Liquidity for Minor tokens paired with non-Osmo

 #### Scale Limited Adjustments
 To prevent excessive volatility in the incentives APRs, these incentive targets are adjusted towards over multiple weeks, with each adjustment being limited to no more than +25% or -25%.
 This is somewhat disrupted as a result of normalization though, so when there are large changes in other pools, some pools might see changes in the range of +/- 30%.